NicoAICP/PTPE/README.md

 You need to copy the tusb_config.h into this location pico-sdk-location\lib\tinyusb\src\tusb_config.h

 IMPORTANT #3!
-You need to copy the lwipopts.h into this location pico-sd-location\lib\lwip\src\include\lwip\lwipopts.h
+You need to copy the lwipopts.h into this location pico-sdk-location\lib\lwip\src\include\lwip\lwipopts.h

 ## Connecting the LCD: